 Advancing Native Missions is a member in good standing of the Evangelical Council for Financial Accountability (ECFA).
 Each year, ANM obtains an independent audit by a certified public accounting firm.

-ANM’s Board of Directors is Philip Zodhiates (Chair), Arlin Martin (Treasurer), Ellen Lemke (Secretary), Jeff D. Aronsohn, Charles P. Deeds, John F. Elder IV, Carl A. Gordon, Ruth B. Graham, William A. James, Kathleen A. Hassell, W. Wesley Howard, Daniel Karunakaran, Donald R. Richardson, Graham Stewart, Jason Strampe, and Ron Tillet.
+ANM’s Board of Directors is Ellen J. Lemke (Chair), Arlin Martin (Treasurer), Jeff D. Aronsohn, John F. Elder IV, Carl A. Gordon, Ruth B. Graham, W. Wesley Howard, William A. James, Daniel Karunakaran, Bert Richardson, Donald R. Richardson, Graham P. Stewart, and Jason Strampe.
 ANM’s senior officers are Oliver Asher, President; Richard Prins, CEO; P. R. Misra, President of International Operations; David Thacker, CFO; Amber Parker, Senior Vice President of Staff Development.

 It is my joy and privilege to know Advancing Native Missions up close and personal.
 It is said that, “Familiarity breeds contempt” or at least disappointment.
 Not in this case.
 The more I have witnessed and heard, the more I have come to love and appreciate ANM.
 What a remarkable organization!
 The staff are godly, humble people who understand the grace of God.
 The work they do is critical in supporting those out on the field.
 They don’t reinvent the wheel—they help to keep it rolling.
 And the precious ones they support are “God’s royalty,” as my mother would say.
 When they visit the headquarters, it’s as if giants walk among us.
 It has been one of my life’s greatest experiences and blessings to be involved with Advancing Native Missions.